DavidIacovone/Maps/README.md

 ## Usage

-The only step required for this to workon your local machine is to run npm i.
+The only step required for this to work on your local machine is to run npm i.
 After that the app will work normally.